monimiller/personal-site/data/blog/dbt-nested/writing-custom-dbt-tests.md

 ### Generic Testing Examples for the Jaffle Shop Tutorial

-1. Using the is_even [example](https://docs.getdbt.com/docs/guides/writing-custom-generic-tests), I created a **very** basic generic test to validate that all the customer_id and order_id in each model output a positive value.
+1. Using the is_even [example](https://docs.getdbt.com/docs/guides/writing-custom-generic-tests), I created a **very** basic generic test to validate that the customer_id and order_id in each model output a positive value.

 `dbt_tutorial/tests/generic/test_is_positive.sql`